Trading Philosophy / Trading Psychology:

 I will spend at least 15 minutes relaxing to music or a form of meditation after a good nights rest before trading.

 Conduct a Pre-Market Analysis myself, perform a top-down review of the major markets and develop a plan of the day.
 The trading day is from 9:30 a.m.
 (EST) to 4:15 p.m. divided into a morning session, lunch and afternoon session.

-I do not trade for the first hour on Mondays.
+I do not ER8JuWfydxJi for the first hour on Mondays.

-I do not enter any new trades the last half an hour of the market hours (1545 1615 EST).
+I do not enter any new ER8JuWfydxJis the last half an hour of the market hours (1545 1615 EST).

 After I have met my goal or the market is closed I will log my journal and then spend quality time with my family.

 At some point before the end of the day I will revisit the S&P trading day and back test my plan and system.

 Understanding that 70% of the volatility occurs during the first 2 ½ hours of trading, this step is very important.
 The goal here is to recognize probable entry or exit points.

 Check for and note important reports, events, and or news releases.
 Include in the plan of the day candidates and times for probable heightened price volatility.

 Look at Daily chart with ATR, 60 min and 13 min charts.
 Was there expansion or contraction?